LewisCM14/restaurant-booking-app/README.md

     *Developing the hero image on the landing page to make use of a carousel highlighting the restaurants dishes is another future feature to also implement, i feel this would be a more elegant and professional way of advertising the business at a glance.*

+- **Automated Emails**

+    *User receives automated emails whenever their booking is accepted.*

+- **Images for the Menu Items**

+    *Images relating to the menu items displayed to the user.
+For this feature i feel professionally taken images conforming to a set resolution would be required to achieve the best results.**

 [Return to Table of Contents](#contents)
 ___
 ### Testing <a name ='testing'></a>